gather-ai/gather-ai.github.io/_pages/about.md

 ---

 Gathering.AI was formally built in the autumn of 2022 with a few main purposes:
-* Document my learning notes and share them with other people who passionate about AI
+* Document my learning notes and share them with other AI enthusiasts
 * Share hands-on tutorials with implementations on various AI topics
 * Present my independent research projects and Record my personal journey